-Texas Tech University, as part of the Quality Enhancement Plan (QEP) "Bear Our Banners Far and Wide: Communication in a Global Society," established the Communication Training Center (CTC) in the College of Media and Communication (CoMC) to support students learning communication skills, particularly oral and visual communication skills.
+Texas Tech University, as part of the Quality Enhancement Plan (QEP) "Bear Our Banners Far and Wide: Communication in a Global Society," established the Communication Training Center (CTC) in the College of Media & Communication (CoMC) to support students learning communication skills, particularly oral and visual communication skills.
 An essential focus of the QEP goals was to align with the Texas Core Curriculum objectives that include attainment of communication skills as part of every core course.

 In order to fulfill this objective outlined by the QEP, the CTC's focus will be to improve the undergraduate student learning experience by working with core coordinators and graduate teaching assistants that instruct these courses.
 The undergraduate student learning experience in these courses is viewed as fundamental to student retention, institutional integration, and graduation from Texas Tech University.